ProtoXCode/Atlas-Protocol/docs/logbook.md

 ---

+### 📅 2025-08-10 – Wrapper Semantics
+ - Updated functions in the wrapper, fixed rotation, added api version.
+ - Added tests.
+ - Reworked how model data is returned.
+   - Model returns list of shapes.
+   - Viewer converts to mesh and renders.
+   - Should be able to pull more functions out of the model now.

+---

 ### 📅 2025-08-09 – Linux attempt #1
 Trying to get it to work on Linux:
  - Issue with how to start up PySide6, it at least now runs on Fedora, but only the GUI alone.